 What happens when we get stuck in the guilt, shame, and regret of our past is that we refuse to move forward.
 It keeps our mind fixated on what happened rather than where you want to go.

-It’s ok to learn from mistakes, but it does nothing for your future if you stay in your past.
+It’s ok to learn from mistakes, in fact, it’s necessary.
+But it does nothing for your future if you stay in your past.